Getting There Frequently Asked Questions

 4. Is there water taxi service?

 In 2009 the city built a water taxi pier on the Anacostia River at Diamond Teague Park on the southeast corner of the ballpark.
-Potomac Riverboat Company has been operating the Ballpark Boat service from Alexandria to the stadium since September, 2009, and in early 2011 American River Taxi began running to the ballpark from Georgetown.
-There are also plans for a water taxi pier at The Yards, two blocks to the east of the ballpark, but those piers aren't expected to be built before 2013.
+Potomac Riverboat Company has been operating the Ballpark Boat service from Alexandria to the stadium since September, 2009.
+There are also plans for a water taxi pier at The Yards, two blocks to the east of the ballpark, which is expected to be constructed beginning in 2015.

 5. Where are the close-by parking lots?